Resources

 These conditions can be fatal if timely treatment is not administered.

-How is Viral Fever diagnosed?
+How is Viral Fever Diagnosed?

 The signs of viral infections and bacterial infections are similar.
-This makes the diagnoses challenging.
+This makes the diagnosis challenging.
 A doctor will check the signs you have been facing.
 You will also be asked about your medical history and some other questions to determine the severity of the illness.
 Your doctor will order the following diagnostic tests as well.

 • Swab tests